 Or you can supply module path manually.
 It’s kinda like a name, URL and import path for your package:

 This command will create go.mod file which both defines projects requirements and locks dependencies to their correct versions (to give you some analogy, it’s like package.json and package-lock.json rolled into one):

 go get to add a new dependency to your project:

 Note that although you can’t specify version range with go get, what you define here anyway is a minimum version and not an exact version.
 As we’ll see later, there is way to gracefully bump dependencies according to semver.

 go get github.com/go-chi/chi@08c92af

 require github.com/go-chi/chi v4.0.2+incompatible // indirect

-+incompatiblesuffix is added for all packages that not opted in to Go Modules yet or violate some versioning guidelines (we’ll mention these later in this article).
++incompatiblesuffix is added for all packages that not opted in to Go Modules yet or violate its versioning guidelines.

 Because we didn’t yet import the package anywhere in our project, it was marked as